URBREATH/15-minutes-city/README.md

 For each hexagon:

-1. walking times to the nearest PoI in each category are calculated; the model uses the **Pandana library** to find the nearest POI for each location.
+1. Walking times to the nearest PoI in each category are calculated; the model uses the **Pandana library** to find the nearest POI for each location.
-2. walking times are computed for each POI category, together with two aggregate metrics: **overall_average** (mean walking time across categories) and **overall_max** (maximum walking time among categories).
+2. Walking times are computed for each POI category, together with two aggregate metrics: **overall_average** (mean walking time across categories) and **overall_max** (maximum walking time among categories).

 ---